 Experience discomfort when eating dairy products?
 Do you feel bloated or get indigestion after consuming foods such as milk or cheese?
 If the answer to these questions is Yes, then you may need a lactose intolerance test.
-A lactose intolerance test will establish whether you carry certain a gene mutation which makes you unable to produce the enzyme which helps digest lactose.
-Our test starts from £115 and results are issued in 2 weeks from receipt of samples at the laboratory.
+A lactose intolerance test will establish whether you carry a certain gene mutation which makes you unable to produce the enzyme which helps digest lactose.
+Our test starts from £115 and results are issued in 3-4 weeks from receipt of samples at the laboratory.
 We also provide a genetic counselling service for an additional fee.

 Why not find out your genetic susceptibility to various common diseases?
 Thanks to our genetic predisposition health testing service you can find out.
 Personalized health care tailored to your genetic needs is now a reality.
 You can now be in charge of your health, working towards managing and developing a lifestyle that will be effective in reducing your health risks to certain diseases.